dastansam/dastansam/README.md

 - 👋 Hi, I’m @dastansam
 - 👀 I’m interested in everything web3
+- ⛓️ I'm good at Solidity, Rust, Python and Javascript
-- 🌱 I’m currently learning `Rust` and `WebAssembly`
+- 🌱 I’m currently perfecting `Rust` and `WebAssembly`
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me dastansamatov@protonmail.com

 <!---